 - My success had nothing to do with consciously deciding to learn from every mistake I’d ever made to ensure I didn’t make the same mistakes again

 It was all an accident.
 A happy accident.
 That’s it.
 That’s why I’m the poster-child of early retirement and lifestyle design.
-Just a stroke of good fortune.
+Just one stroke of good fortune after another.

 Sarcasm aside: while luck has played a small role in my success*, the difference between myself and those still grinding through the 9-5 isn’t chance delivering a once-in-a-lifetime opportunity that required no skills or

-The secret to my success was forging a vision of the life I wanted to live and refusing to settle for anything less.
+The secret to my success was forging a vision of the life I wanted to live and being unwilling to settle for anything less.
 It was refusing to let anything stand in the way of me achieving my dreams, regardless of my starting point.

 The Reason You’re Not Successful